-Answer: As noted in response to Question IV.6, NEH recently launched its redesigned and updated website, which features improved layout and navigability as well as a refined "search" feature-all of which make the information posted on NEH's website more useful to the public.
+NEH also maintains a searchable database of every project it has funded, and the agency's recently updated website features improved layout and navigability as well as a refined "search" feature - all of which serve to make information about NEH and its activities more useful and accessible to the public.

-- 4. Optional Please describe: - Best practices used to improve proactive disclosures - Any challenges your agency faces in this area
+- 4. Optional -- Please describe: - Best practices used to improve proactive disclosures - Any challenges your agency faces in this area

-Answer: NEH routinely takes steps to increase proactive disclosures.
+NEH routinely takes steps to increase proactive disclosures.
 For example, program officers in the various NEH divisions regularly select samples of grant application narratives from NEH-funded projects for posting on the NEH website alongside agency grant guidelines and in its electronic FOIA library.
 NEH also regularly releases financial reports concerning NEH's grant-making and budget; maintains a list of NEH credit card holders (which is frequently requested information); and publishes its complete staff directory on its website.